Brody Jenner Is Loving Marriage With Kaitlynn Carter: ‘I Honestly Feel Like We’ve Been Married For Five Years’

 It would appear that married life really seems to suit Brody Jenner.
-The 34-year-old former reality-TV star wed fiancé, Kaitlynn Carter, 29, at the breathtaking Nihi Sumba resort on tropical Sumba Island, which is located off the coast of Indonesia, on June 2.
+The 34-year-old former reality-TV star wed fiance Kaitlynn Carter, 29, at the breathtaking Nihi Sumba resort on tropical Sumba Island, which is located off the coast of Indonesia, on June 2.
 In a People exclusive, the newlyweds revealed sweet details about their “dreamy” wedding and Jenner opened up about how he really feels now that he is a married man.

 Jenner and Carter first met in 2013 and their spark was instant.
 Jenner knew right away that he wanted to get to know his future soulmate and according to Cater, the feeling was mutual.